polaarbear/PorcupineHtmlEditor/README.md

 # Porcupine
- A Blazor component that wraps the QuillJS text editor.
+ An easy to use Blazor component that wraps QuillJS to enable WYSIWIG style text editing.

  Allows direct modification of CSS properties without requiring any additional CSS frameworks